mreimitz/qccl.qmsservice/README.md

 #### qccl.qmsapi.GetAllSourceDocumentsByQds
-Command to get all mounted sourcedocuments on a specific qds node of this cluster p1 : "[server]:[port]"	servername and port of the current qccl.qmsservice p2 : "[qdsname]" 		name of the specific QDS engine
+Command to get all mounted sourcedocuments on a specific qds node of this cluster
+> Parameter
+1. p1 : "[server]:[port]"	servername and port of the current qccl.qmsservice
+2. p2 : "[qdsname]" 		name of the specific QDS engine
 ```
 LET vCurQDSEngine = '$(v.ph.qdsname)';
 call qccl.qmsapi.GetAllSourceDocumentsByQds('$(vService)', vCurQDSEngine);